Orestes Brownson: Conversion to Catholicism

 In 1853, Brownson wrote a series of articles that claimed that the Church was supreme over the State.
 These writings caused a controversy among Catholic immigrants and the entire Catholic community in general.
 This controversy caused bishops all over New England to begin condemning his writings.
 He became increasingly lonely as a result of his being shunned from Boston communities, so he moved the Review and his family to New York in 1855, where he revived his interest in Catholic political philosophy.

 In 1860, Brownson announced that the Catholic Church must progress towards a welcoming intellectual environment.
 He argued forcefully and eloquently that "neither the friends nor the enemies of religion have anything to fear from adopting the great principle of civil and religious liberty, and asserting a free Church in a free State."
 Brownson noted with dismay how few European Catholics supported abolition, and applauded liberal Catholics like Montalembert for being "the only Catholics in Europe who sympathize with the loyal people of the Union."
 He posited that conscience must remain free to believe as it decides, and religion deals with the spiritual, not the civil realm.
 The State should protect such a right and restrict itself to governance of the external realm.
 He thus adopted a new form of liberalism that remained with him until his death, although his enthusiasm for such a liberalism must be balanced by a near simultaneous and unambiguous repudiation of liberalism which he expressed in the resuscitated Quarterly Review in 1873.
 There he rejected the kind of liberalism that makes "this world and its interests supreme."
-In 1862, he was nominated for a Republican Congressional spot in third district of New Jersey, but was met with failure that was blamed on his open Catholic views.
+In 1862, he was nominated by the Union Party for Congress in the third district of New Jersey, but was met with failure that was blamed on his open Catholic views.

 In 1864, John Frémont, whom Brownson strongly supported, withdrew from the Presidential race.
 After these two defeats, Brownson’s declining health, spirit, and subscribers caused him to stop publishing the Review the same year.
 The journal was relaunched again later in Brownson's life after a nearly ten-year hiatus, in 1873.
 The Review finally ceased publication in 1875, the year before Brownson's death.
 In 1857, Brownson wrote a memoir, The Convert; or, Leaves from My Experience.

 Later life and death

-In the 1870s, Brownson edited "The Dubuque Chess Journal", a publication of the Dubuque Herald, which was one of only two journals dedicated exclusively to the game of chess in the world at the time.
-The Journal had eighteen volumes and 160 issues.
-Well known by chess problem "composers" and students around the world, the publication contained short stories with chess themes; chess poetry; chess news from chess clubs in the United States, Europe and Australia; and obituaries of prominent chess players.

-Brownson died on April 17, 1876, in Detroit, aged 72.
+Brownson died on April 17, 1876, in Detroit, Michigan, aged 72.
+Originally, he was interred at Mt.
+Elliott Cemetery in Detroit.
 His remains were subsequently transferred to the crypt of the Basilica of the Sacred Heart at the University of Notre Dame, where his personal papers are also archived.